 //------------------------------------------------------------------------

-var i=-1 while (++i <>
+var i=-1 while (++i <>is faster than

 for (var i=0; i<1000;>